Saibot393/LocknKey/README.md

 - Make broken locks unlockable: to prevent locks from being locked once they are broken
 - Multi-success during combat only: to disable required multi success outside of combat
 #### Client:
+- Control sceme: to either use the standard controls to interact with doors or to get a pop up when right-clicking a lock
 - Message popups: to activate some popups on certain actions
 - Play lock sounds: to activate sounds when tokens are locked/unlocked
 #### Keys(separate tab):